barreljan/netlog/docs/installation.md

 Based on your distribution or setup, this is what you need to do when not using the provided install.sh:
-- remove rsyslog
+- remove rsyslog, if installed
 - install syslog-ng
-- install httpd/apache2
+- install httpd/apache2 or nginx
-- install php and req. modules
+- install php and required modules
 - make sure PHP has JPgraph installed
   - `php -r "require_once('jpgraph/jpgraph.php');"`
 - make a symlink: `ln -s /usr/local/src/netlog /usr/share/netlog`
 - adjust your http daemon, so /netlog is an alias to /usr/share/netlog
   - or use the install/httpd.conf as guide
-- copy install/syslog.conf to your syslog-ng conf.d dir
+- copy install/syslog.conf to your syslog-ng conf.d dir as netlog.conf
 - copy the install/cronjob to your desired cron location
 - make sure `/var/log/syslog.fifo` is an available location
-  - adjust core/logparser.php and etc/config.php if changed
+  - adjust location in database (see steps below)
 - systemd systems: copy the logparser.service to designated location
   - adjust any location in it for your setup
 - check if 'arial' is in your font list.
 Usually check: `fc-list | grep arial`